AGN accretion and black hole growth across compact and extended galaxy evolution phases: Summary and Conclusions

 We find that $\sim$10--25\% of cSF galaxies host an AGN with $\LX>10^{42}$~\ergs, depending on redshift, which is a factor $\sim2-3$ higher than within the more numerous exSF population.
 A similar enhancement is found based on \LX/\mstel limits but is much weaker (or non-existent) based on \LX/\sigone, indicating that cSF galaxies may have already assembled a substantial central black hole and are not growing their black holes further at an enhanced rate relative to their central stellar density.
 The AGN fraction in cQu is $\sim$5--8\%, lower than in the cSF population but comparable to within exSF galaxies.
 Most notably, we measure the highest AGN fractions at a given redshift ($\sim$10--30\%) within the relatively rare population of exQu galaxies.
 We also demonstrate that these trends---an increase in AGN fraction with increasing compactness in star-forming galaxies and the \emph{opposite} trend in quiescent galaxies---are also found as a function of relative \sigone \emph{within} each of the exSF, cSF, cQu and exQu galaxy populations (see Figure~\ref{fig:fagn_vs_Sigma1relative} and Section~\ref{sec:refined}).

 We also carry out a number of tests to establish the robustness of our results and assess the importance of elements of our methodology.
 We find that accounting for the impact of the AGN light on the galaxy structural and star formation properties has a significant impact on our estimates of the AGN fraction in star-forming galaxies: neglecting these corrections leads to an over-estimate of the AGN fraction in cSF galaxies by a factor up to $\sim2$, which may explain the higher AGN fractions found in prior studies.
 In contrast, there is a negligible impact on our measurements of AGN fractions in cQu galaxies and a small systematic effect for exQu that is not significant.
 Adopting hard (2--7~keV) X-ray selection---provided appropriate corrections for the varying sensitivity limits are applied---is also important and results in a factor $\sim2$ higher AGN fraction compared to soft (0.5--2~keV) selection across all four galaxy populations due to the missed fraction of obscured AGN.

-We also show that adopting a strict cut in \sigone to define compact galaxies has a small impact (provided stellar-mass-dependent selection biases \emph{are} accounted for), and that while there are significant field-to-field variations we obtain statistically consistent results across the varying depth \textit{Chandra} fields.
+We also show that there are significant field-to-field variations, thus combining multiple fields is required when studying rare but important galaxy evolution phases such as the exQu galaxies.

 Finally, we use our measurements to explore how the incidence of AGN varies during different possible phases of galaxy evolution, compare to prior studies, and assess how and when galaxies assemble their central black holes.
-Our main conclusions are as follows: \begin{enumerate} \item AGN activity is enhanced during the cSF phase, although the enhancement is only by a factor $\sim$2 compared to within the bulk of the star-forming population (i.e. exSF galaxies).
+Our main conclusions are as follows: \begin{enumerate} \item AGN activity is enhanced during the cSF phase, with $\sim$10--25\% of compact star-forming galaxies found to host an AGN, although the enhancement is only by a factor $\sim$2 compared to within the bulk of the star-forming population (i.e. exSF galaxies).
 However, AGN are \emph{not} ubiquitous in cSF galaxies.
 In addition, while they may have an enhanced triggering rate, they have a broad range of accretion rates that are not substantially enhanced compared to the exSF population.

 \item The enhanced AGN fraction in cSF galaxies may explain the higher AGN fractions in star-forming galaxies with SFRs that place them below the main sequence (i.e.~in sub-MS galaxies), given the anti-correlation that we find between compactness and SFR within the star-forming galaxy population.